dusanlazic/fast/README.md

 ## Planned features and goals

-[] - Validate configs when starting
+- [ ] Validate configs when starting
-[] - Handle connection failure with the server and provide a fallback for keeping the flags locally.
+- [ ] Handle connection failure with the server and provide a fallback for keeping the flags locally.
-[] - Guarantee that every non-duplicate retrieved flag will be submitted.
+- [ ] Guarantee that every non-duplicate retrieved flag will be submitted.
-[] - Synchronizing clients with the server
+- [ ] Synchronizing clients with the server.
-[] - Verbose flag history (track OLD, DUP, etc.)
+- [ ] Verbose flag history (track OLD, DUP, etc.)
-[] - Restrict malicious actors from accessing the server [] - Readable server logs from player machines
+- [ ] Restrict malicious actors from accessing the server.
+- [ ] Readable server logs from player machines.
-[] - Stats, alerts, web dashboard, etc.
+- [ ] Stats, alerts, web dashboard, etc.